snumrl/Splines/README.md

 ## Abstract

-This Curve Editor, written by Jehee Lee in 2015, is a freeware.
+This Curve Editor, written by Jehee Lee in 2015, is freeware.
 You can use, modify, redistribute the code without restriction.
 This software requires python3, numpy, and glfw to be installed.
 I use this code mainly for teaching computer graphics and computer animation courses.